Hanafi-Sany/Excel-Projects/README.md

 ## Features:
 - Category-Based Analysis: Share of Population in Malaysia, Population by Ethnicity
 - Interactive Filters: Gender, Age Group, Year, State
-- Time Series Analysis: Line Chart of Population of Malaysia Growth
+- Time Series Analysis: Line Chart of Population of Malaysia and its Growth

 ### Download
 You can download the data file directly from the repository by clicking the link below: